supratikkoley/news_app/README.md

 A new Flutter application.

-It is a ordinary news app with live news.
+It is an ordinary news app with live news.
 This app is fetching news from a api in the form of Json.

 ## usage
 In main.dart, please use your own api key to run the app.(in urls change "api-key" with your own api-key which you can find in newsapi.org).